Cutting-edge medical equipment and technology

 GOSH surgeons stand around operating table, using equipment.
 They are wearing protective clothing and masks.

 With the help of our supporters, we give seriously ill children the best chance, and the best childhoods, possible.
-This includes funding vital, cutting-edge equipment so the clinical and research teams at GOSH can deliver better care to their patients.
+This includes funding vital, cutting-edge equipment and technology to drive innovation, increase efficiency, and improve patient and family experiences.

 Here are just a few examples of the equipment we’ve funded over the last few years.